NVIDIA-NeMo/Run/docs/reference/cli.md

 ## Core Concepts

+For detailed definitions of CLI terms and concepts, see the [Glossary](glossary.md).

 ### Entry Points

 Entry points are Python functions decorated with `@run.cli.entrypoint` that become accessible as CLI commands.
 They support: